 Winter is prime dinner party time.
 It's cold outside, warm inside, you can gather lots of people around a big dining table and cook big, warm, wholesome, scrummy food that everyone will remember for months to come!
-But there's a difference between throwing just a 'dinner party' and an 'impressive dinner party', and the in-house chef from ILVE Applicances, Julia McKnight has revealed a few handy tips on how to make it so.
+But there's a difference between throwing just a 'dinner party' and an 'impressive dinner party', and the we've revealed a few handy tips on how to make it so.

 Use a theme for the dinner.
 It could be cultural: using meat, vegetables, and other ingredients pertaining to a particular culture, or revolve around clothing, music or anything else really unique.
 It could even be around a colour, which can be a lot of fun and also quite a challenge.
 No matter the theme, it’s a great way to get guests talking and break the ice: everyone brings a different part of the meal, feels part of the evening, and best of all, your job is made easier!